I Am a Biblical Zionist

 I am a Biblical Zionist.
 I make a distinction with Christian Zionism, because it has largely been associated with Dispensationalism.
 For many Evangelicals the support for the return of Jews has not been based on the belief that the Land belonged to them by everlasting covenant, but as a necessary prerequisite for the Rapture.
 For that reason Christian Zionism has been widely criticized in a number of Christian denominations.
 The term Christian Zionism was popularized in the mid-twentieth century, following the coining of the term "Zionism" in 1890, formerly known as Restorationism.

 The "ingathering" of Jews in Israel is a prerequisite for the Second Coming of Yeshua.
 The idea that Christians should actively support a Jewish return to the Land of Israel, along with the parallel idea that the Jews ought to be encouraged to become Christian, as a means fulfilling a Biblical prophecy has been common in Protestant circles since the Reformation.
-See the article Christian Zionism, at Wikipedia Encyclopedia for more information.
+See the website Christian Zionism for more information.
 However, Christian Zionism skews biblical teaching and in some ways builds on Replacement Theology.
 (See my web article Scripture vs. Supersessionism.)

 The Everlasting Covenant